PhalconEye/documentation/en/reference/user/system.rst

 System settings
 ===============
-System settings form:

 .. image:: /images/settings_1.png
     :align: center

 Fields description:

-    **Site name** - your site name, will be placed in all pages of your website.
+    **Site name** - name of your website, which will be used as prefix in browser's title bar.

-    **Theme** - select your current theme.
+    **Theme** - select front-end theme.

-    **Default language** - select default language of the site.
-If "Auto-detect" is selected - CMS will try to detect client's locale and set proper language.
+    **Default language** - default front-end language.
+If "Auto-detect" is selected PhalconEye will try to figure out users' locale and set appropriate language.